 At the same time, remember that you may not need too many followers or traffic to make a good profit.

 And that concludes version 1.0 of this guide.
-If you have any feedback or questions add a comment down below 🙂 over time I will add more sections and content, and edit it as needed.
+If you have any feedback or questions add a comment down below 🙂 over time I will add more sections and content, based on your comments and messages.
+You can also contact me in private via this form.